gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

      :align: left

-.. _system-definition-grammar-label:
+.. _model-definition-grammar-label:

 The XML hierarchy
 -----------------

-* The element root is "system".
+* The element root is "model".

   * It has a mandatory attribute: "inter_gene_max_space", an integer representing the maximal number of components without a match between two components with a match for a component profile.
-  * The element "system" may have attributes:
+  * The element "model" may have attributes:

      * "min_mandatory_genes_required": an integer representing the minimal number of mandatory genes required to infer the system presence.
-     * "min_genes_required": an integer representing the minimal number of mandatory or accessory genes (whose corresponding proteins match a profile of the system) required to infer the system presence.
+     * "min_genes_required": an integer representing the minimal number of mandatory or accessory genes (whose corresponding proteins match a profile of the model) required to infer the system presence.
      * "max_nb_genes": an integer representing the maximal number of mandatory or accessory genes in the system.
      * "multi_loci": a boolean set to True ("1", "true" or "True") to allow the definition of "scattered" systems (systems encoded by different loci).
 If not specified, *default value is false*.

-  * The system contains one or more element "gene".
+  * The model contains one or more element "gene".

 * The element "gene" has several mandatory attributes: